 Sometimes, trigger finger gets better without treatment, so your GP may recommend avoiding activities that cause the pain to see if this helps relieve your symptoms.

 Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may also be helpful in relieving any pain.

-Strapping your affected finger or thumb to a plastic splint can ease your symptoms by stopping your finger from moving.
+Strapping your affected finger or thumb to a plastic splint can ease your symptoms by stopping your finger moving.
 If your finger is particularly stiff in the morning, it may help to use a splint overnight.
-Your GP can advise you how long you need to wear the splint for.
+Your GP can advise you about how long you need to wear the splint for.

 - open trigger finger release surgery

 If you have rheumatoid arthritis, these types of surgery may not be recommended because they can cause your finger to drift sideways.
 Instead, a procedure known as a tenosynovectomy may be necessary.
 This involves removing part of the tendon sheath to allow the tendon to move again.

 If you have open trigger finger release surgery, the surgeon will give you an injection of local anaesthetic into the palm of your hand.